Are nagging symptoms like fatigue, pain or digestive problems interfering with your life?

 Jennifer, at 41 years old, has an infectious zest for life.
 She has always been an active woman who exercises regularly and eats healthy most of the time.
 She started feeling ill eight years ago with unexplained symptoms of generalized fatigue and occasional joint pains.
 She thought this was due to the demands of being a new mother and figured she would overcome these complaints.
 Over the next few years her fatigue worsened.
 She started experiencing chronic neck pain and migraine headaches for the first time in her life.
 Most recently, she had frequent bouts of constipation and her face started breaking out with acne.

-She went to several medical specialists prior to her consultation at BodyCures.
+She went to several medical specialists prior to her consultation with Dr. John Foley at BodyCures.
 All of her blood tests were within “normal” ranges, including traditional testing for gluten intolerance.
 She was prescribed pain relievers and skin ointments to suppress symptoms while the underlying cause was being ignored.
 Jennifer did not want to spend the rest of her life on medications which left her very unsettled.

 Jennifer was evaluated at BodyCures.
-Her body scan revealed that gluten intolerance was one of several underlying causes for her condition.
+Her bioenergetic and functional medicine body scan revealed that gluten intolerance was one of several underlying causes for her condition.
 Her symptoms were healed over time, and Jennifer is now living a healthy, happy and productive life.

 Could whole wheat bread actually be bad for you?